dhunton/DSC650/docs/lessons/12-week/week02.md

 ### Assignment 2.1

- Complete the code in `kvdb.py` to implement a basic key-value database that saves its state to a json file.
+ Complete the code in `kvdb.ipynb` to implement a basic key-value database that saves its state to a json file.
 Use that code to create databases that store each of CSV files by key.
 The json files should be stored in the `dsc650/assignments/assignment02/results/kvdb/` folder.

 | Input File         | Output File         | Key           |
 | :----------------- | :------------------ | :------------ |